alexeyds/railsy-i18n/README.md

 // Does not throw, count key is optional in this case because of the pluralization strict.t("users", { count: 1 } ); //=> One user

-// Throws, count key is not special in this case strict.t("items");
+// Throws, count key is required in this case strict.t("items");
 ```